AI4DBiological-Systems/NMRDataSetup.jl/README.md

 Given multiple experiments, this package also additively (in a weighted manner for each experiment) combines the experiments to get a single experiment.
 It is up to the user to ensure that the input experiments have the same `fs` and `SW`, otherwise the output won't be a realistic NMR spectrum.
 This combination is referred to as weighted mixing.

 See the two scripts in `./examples` for a demo of these two tasks.

+# Non-Julia Dependencies
+Make sure the [nmrglue](https://www.nmrglue.com/) Python 3 package is installed on your system.
+In linux, you can try the terminal command `pip install nmrglue --user` to install this package.